Economic Freedom of the World: 2021 Annual Report

 Ten lowest-rated countries

-The ten lowest-rated countries are: the Central African Republic, Democratic Republic of Congo, Zimbabwe, Republic of Congo, Algeria, Iran, Angola, Libya, Sudan, and, lastly, Venezuela.
+The ten lowest-rated countries are: Central African Republic, Democratic Republic of Congo, Syria, Republic of Congo, Iran, Zimbabwe, Algeria, Libya, Sudan, and, lastly, Venezuela.

 Nations that are economically free out-perform non-free nations in indicators of well-being